Shildon: National museum

 The Locomotion Museum, incorporating the existing Timothy Hackworth Museum and part of the National Railway Museum in York, was opened on Friday 22 October 2004.
 The museum was opened by the Prime Minister of the time Tony Blair.

 The new museum came about as part of a £70 million government funding arrangement for museums across the country.
 The project received £2 million from the European Regional Development Fund along with grant aid from a number of groups.
 The museum hoped to attract 60,000 visitors in the first year but had 70,000 visitors in the first two months.
 The town's bid for the museum was selected ahead of bids from Cardiff and Glasgow.

 In January 2018, the site welcomed its 2,500,000th visitor, who was Sean Richards of Sedgefield, visiting with his family.

 Politics

-Shildon is part of the Bishop Auckland parliamentary constituency, which is represented by Dehenna Davison of the Conservative Party.
+Shildon is part of the Bishop Auckland parliamentary constituency, which is represented by Sam Rushworth of the Labour Party.
+He won the seat at the 2024 General Election with 17,036 votes.

+The seat was previously held by Dehenna Davison of the Conservative Party.
 Davison won the seat at the 2019 UK general election from Helen Goodman of the Labour Party, who had held the seat since 2005.
 This ended 84 years of continuous Labour representation in the town.

+In 2022 Davison announced she would not seek re-election.

-However, on Durham County Council, Shildon and Dene Valley ward has two Labour councillors and one Liberal Democrat.
+On Durham County Council, the Shildon and Dene Valley ward has three Labour councillors.